 Many travelers inquire about current needs for the children.
 Here is a list of on-going items to consider bringing as checked bags.
 Each person is allowed one 50 lb. bag.

-- Clothes (for both play and church)
+- Deodorant (for both men and women)

-- Shoes: Crocs, tennis shoes, church shoes
+- Shoes: crocs, tennis shoes, church shoes*

-Please pack small items like toothbrushes separated and labeled by units of 25, 50 and 100 to help with distribution.
-For example, if a group brings 500 toothbrushes make two bags labeled with 100, four bags labeled with 50, and four bags labeled with 25.
+Please pack small items ( like toothbrushes) separated and labeled by units of 25, 50 and 100 to help with distribution.
+For example, if a group brings 500 toothbrushes, make two bags labeled with 100, four bags labeled with 50, and four bags labeled with 25.